-Note: This article contains features only available in daily builds of RStudio 1.2.618 or newer, which are available in dailies.rstudio.com.
+Note: This article contains features only available in the RStudio 1.2 Preview.

 R packages allow the R community to extend the base functionality provided in R with a rich set of packages available in package repositories.